Eldalie/DataViz/ProcessBook.md

     - soft rock

 They cover all eras of rock pretty well and are the most popular and well known subgenre of rock.

+## Exploratory data analysis: What viz have you used to gain insights on the data?

 # Design